 Against the background of a lively "anti-capitalist movement" based largely around mass demonstrations at international financial and governmental summits, the AYN was founded in 2002 by two members of the anarchist-communist Anarchist Federation.

-They set up a meeting in a café in London's Leicester Square with about 10 other young people who had expressed interest in the idea or an anarchist youth organisation.
+They set up a meeting in a café in London's Leicester Square with about 10 other young people who had expressed interest in the idea of an anarchist youth organisation.
 The people in attendance were mostly male, and from 14 to 20 years of age.
 Most were school students, with a couple of university students and one or two young wage workers.
 Three of those present had been involved in the small-scale action-oriented anarchist group the Wombles, one of whom was also in the AF.
 Apart from the other AF member none to my knowledge had any previous involvement with anarchist organisations.
 One or two of these had been loosely involved in state socialist groups, as had one or two of the others, including Revolution (youth group of Trotskyist grouplet Workers' Power), the Young Communist League and the Socialist Workers Party.

-Much of the initial discussion was deciding on a name, and with all new suggestions, such as The Edelweiss Pirates1, being rejected the provisional name of "Anarchist Youth Network" was adopted.
+Much of the initial discussion was deciding on a name, and with all new suggestions, such as The Edelweiss Pirates1 , being rejected the provisional name of "Anarchist Youth Network" was adopted.
 An email list was set up and a further meeting organised to bring together a larger group of people to officially start the organisation.

-[inline:radical-dairy.jpg]The meeting took place at the Radical Dairy squatted social centre in Stoke Newington, East London (pictured, right) and the AYN was official.
+The meeting took place at the Radical Dairy squatted social centre in Stoke Newington, East London (pictured, above) and the AYN was official.
 It was decided that it should be a network of autonomous groups which would keep in touch via email lists, internet discussion forums and regular network "Gatherings".
 All local groups and affiliated individuals (though there was no official membership) would be entitled to use the AYN name.
 No political points of unity were established, other than the group was "anarchist", and no strategy was developed other than attempting to grow the network and undertake small group direct actions.

 It quickly became the UK's fastest-growing anarchist organisation, as young people who had been radicalised by the anti-capitalist movement and weren't interested in bureaucratic, hierarchical Trotskyist parties sought to put their new ideas into practise.